raspberrypilearning/lineup/en/step_4.md

 ## Testing the script

 --- task ---
 To test the script you'll need to **call** the block you have made.
 You also need to provide it with the number of `columns`{:class="blockmoreblocks"} you want in your grid.
+Add this code to your sprite.

 ```blocks
 when flag clicked